Akkiko4654/Password-Generator/README.md

 Hello guys!
-I made this password generator in python for my project in CS.
+I made this password generator in python that randomly popped out in my head.